 If you or someone you know has ADHD, you can find more information and support here.

 Dr. Vania Manipod, DO, is a board-certified psychiatrist, an assistant clinical professor of psychiatry at Western University of Health Sciences, and currently in private practice in Ventura, California.
 She believes in a holistic approach to psychiatry that incorporates psychotherapeutic techniques, diet, and lifestyle, in addition to medication management when indicated.
-Dr. Manipod has built an international following on social media based on her work to reduce the stigma of mental health, particularly through her Instagram and blog, Freud & Fashion.
+Dr. Manipod has built an international following on social media based on her work to reduce the stigma of mental health, particularly through her Instagram/a> and blog, Freud & Fashion.
 Moreover, she has spoken nationwide on topics such as burnout, traumatic brain injury, and social media.